Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Numerical Simulations

-Using the obtained phase-type distributions, we then apply Theorem~\ref{thm:main:stability} to analyze the stability of the GeNeSIS model when the transmission/recovery times follow one of the four distributions described above.
-In particular, we compute the exponential decay rate, $-\eta(\mathcal A)$, for each one of the possible sixteen combinations of transmission/recovery distributions when $\mu$ is in the range $[0.5:0.05:1.5]$.
-In the subfigures of Fig.~\ref{fig:table}, we include contour plots of the decay rates for these sixteen cases.
-We see that, even though the four distributions have the same mean, the resulting GeNeSIS models exhibit different decay rates.
-In Fig.~\ref{fig:table}, we observe that for a fixed recovery distribution (i.e., for a fixed column in the table), the colored region (indicated by black solid lines) shrinks as we increase the variance of the log-normal distribution modeling the transmission times (see rows~2 to~4 in Fig.~\ref{fig:table}).
-From this observation, we conclude that the `heavier' the tail of the transmission distribution, the more `viral' the spreading process becomes.
-Similarly, we analyze the impact of the variance of the recovery distribution in the stability of the spread.
-In Fig.~\ref{fig:table}, we observe that for a fixed transmission distribution (i.e., for a fixed row in the table), the colored region remains almost unaltered as we increase the variance of the distribution modeling the recovery time.
-However, the decay rate~$-\eta(\mathcal A)$ increases more abruptly inside the blue region as we decrease this variance, as indicated by steeper gradients.
-In other words, the smaller the variance of the recovery distribution, the faster the spreading process `dies out' in the network.
+We remark that, even though the four distributions used in our simulations have the same mean, the resulting GeNeSIS models exhibit different decay rates. {We can furthermore observe that the variances of the distributions used to model transmission and recovery times can dramatically affect the decay rate of the GeNeSIS model, as was previously indicated by numerical simulations~\cite{VanMieghem2013} and mean-field approximations~\cite{Cator2013a}.} For a fixed recovery distribution (i.e., for a fixed column in the table in Fig.~\ref{fig:table}), the colored region (indicated by black solid lines) shrinks as we increase the variance of the log-normal distribution modeling the transmission times (see rows~2 to~4 in Fig.~\ref{fig:table}).
+From this observation, we {see} that the heavier the tail of the transmission distribution, the {slower} the extinction of the spreading process{, as was numerically confirmed in~\cite{VanMieghem2013}.} We also observe that for a fixed transmission distribution (i.e., for a fixed row in the table), the colored region remains almost unaltered as we increase the variance of the distribution modeling the recovery time{, confirming the validity of the mean-field analysis in~\cite{Cator2013a} for the case of exponential transmission times}.
+We can furthermore observe that the exponential decay rate~$-\eta(\mathcal A)$ increases more abruptly inside the region as we decrease this variance as indicated by steeper gradients. {The above observations illustrate the effectiveness of the proposed framework for analyzing the decay rate of epidemics in networks with non-Poissonian transmission and/or recovery distributions.}